 - Become fully aware of your thoughts, with the aim to train your mindset so that it can work hand in hand with you.

 Along these lines, I’m wishing you a good start into the world of holistic health.
-You’re expecting my knowledge and experience of a powerful nutrition, but also articles about sports, relaxation, yoga, nature and therefore, articles on a healthy lifestyle.
+You’re expecting my knowledge and experience of nutrition and a holistic lifestyle.

 Get inspired and leave me comments on your view, wishes and suggestions down below.
 I’m absolutely looking forward to exchanging with you! 🙂